 16. Never ride faster than 55km/h, slow down on downhills.
 Your life is more valuable than your brake pads.

 17. Don’t get drunk or high when you’re on your own or with strangers you’re not sure you can trust.

 Water is THE important ingredient in being able to continue riding – once you’ve had to tough it out with a parched throat until the next water-stop, this lesson is learned and respected forever.
 To the point that I find myself carrying too much water sometimes… but I always end up drinking it.

 21. Eat breakfast before you start because you never know if there will be something on your route to fuel yourself when you need it.
 Which means, always carry some emergency food with you.

 23. Take a break day.
-My legs start complaining on day 7 and if we don’t take a break, my attitude starts to go downhill real fast.
+My legs start complaining about day 7 and if we don’t take a break, my attitude starts to go downhill real fast.
 We don’t always do that, but if we don’t then it means we are cycling very short distances every day (less than 40km).
 Like in Korea or Cambodia, small countries allow you to do that.

 28. Never own more than you can carry.
 I understand that a traditional Kyrgyz dress is beautiful and so cheap… consider shipping it home.

 29. Have everything that you want the stay dry in plastic bags before you expect rain.
 Well, if you’re using proper panniers you’ll really need a lot of rain to get your stuff wet.
-Since our panniers are proper we never did that, anyway have good care of your electronics, always give them a second protection.
+Since our panniers are proper we never did that, anyway have good care of your electronics, always give them second protection.

 30. If you haven’t used it in a week, add it to the list for consideration of sending home after the third week.
-(Does not work for long time tourers with different types of weather i.e. Winter time mountain vs summertime beach).
-I will say better: if you haven’t used it in a year, than you don’t need it.
+(Does not work for long time tourers with different types of weather i.e. Wintertime mountain vs summertime beach).
+I will say better: if you haven’t used it in a year than you don’t need it.